 Before posting an article about the future of computers, any blogger worth their weight in silicon will research Moore's Law, the law named after Intel co-founder Gordon E. Moore.

-As I understand it, Moore's Law, (more of an observation turned prediction that has more or less held up), can be described as shown by this Intel press kit infographic:
+Moore's Law, (more of an observation turned prediction that has more or less held up), is described in this Intel infographic:

 Computers of Tomorrow

 Today's computers operate using semiconductors, metals and electricity.
 Future computers might use atoms, dna or light.
 Moore's Law predicts doubling, but when computers go from quartz to quantum, the factor will be off the scale.

 What would the world be like, if computers the size of molecules become a reality?
 These are the types of computers that could be everywhere, but never seen.
 Nano sized bio-computers that could target specific areas inside your body.
 Giant networks of computers, in your clothing, your house, your car.
 Entrenched in almost every aspect of our lives and yet you may never give them a single thought.

 What will computers look like in 30 years?
 Trick question.
 You won't see them at all.

 Ubiquitous computers are in the works.

 Grasping the Technologies

 Understanding the theories behind these future computer technologies is not for the meek.
 My research into quantum computers was made all the more difficult after I learned that in light of her constant interference, it is theoretically possible my mother-in-law could be in two places at once.